Fort Dodge in Webster County

 “God works in mysterious ways,” said Brandland’s daughter, Jan Horton.
 “And you wonder why, you know, why would God allow this to happen?”

-Marvin’s murder and the loneliness took its toll on Ethel.
+As the months passed and the killer remained free, the loneliness took its toll on Ethel.
 Thanksgiving Day, surrounded by family, she broke down.
 She died a few months later.

 “She was eating and she just quit eating and she broke down and she cried and cried and cried,” Horton recalled.
 “And you know, I’ll never forget when they carried her out in her chair.
 We always say she died of a broken heart because she didn’t want to be by herself.”